IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	Do testing on all 4 forms for incomlete submission.
 Double check and test responsive in the forms (test button click and span text).

-•	In volunteer form, for the over 18 question change options from 'true' and 'false' into 'Yes' or 'No'.
-[In-progress] - Albert
+•	In volunteer form, for the over 18 question change options from 'true' and 'false' into a checkbox.
+[DONE] - Albert

 •	In volunteer form, disable or hide newsletter options when Email preferences is unchecked.